 Ongoing trends and year-to-year changes in sea level impact coastal communities by increasing the magnitude and frequency of positive sea level extremes that cause flooding and erosion.
-In many areas, coastal infrastructure is currently exposed to minor high-tide flooding when water levels exceed a threshold defined by the top 1% of observed daily maxima from a global network of tide gauges (Sweet et al. 2014).
+In many areas, coastal infrastructure is currently exposed to minor high tide flooding when water levels exceed a threshold defined by the top 1% of observed daily maxima from a global network of tide gauges (Sweet et al. 2014).
 These thresholds vary geographically (Fig. 3.16a) but are typically around 0.5 m above mean higher high water (MHHW)—the average of observed daily maxima—and are expected to be exceeded 3–4 times per year.
-The Gulf of Mexico and Southeast U.S. coasts experienced greater-than-expected numbers of threshold exceedances during 2019 (Fig. 3.16b), which is directly related to positive sea level trends (Fig. 3.14b) and 2018 anomalies (Fig. 3.15a) in the region.
+The Gulf of Mexico and southeast U.S. coasts experienced greater-than-expected numbers of threshold exceedances during 2019 (Fig. 3.16b), which is directly related to positive sea level trends (Fig. 3.14b) and 2019 anomalies (Fig. 3.15a) in the region.
 Year-over-year increases in threshold exceedances occurred at a variety of locations, many of which correspond to regions in which mean sea level increased from 2018 to 2019.
 Specifically, the increase in mean sea level in the central North Pacific (Fig. 3.15b) contributed to an increase of more than five threshold exceedances in Hawaii compared to the previous year (Fig. 3.16b).
-Likewise, stations in the western Indian Ocean experienced a substantial increase in threshold exceedances related to high mean sea levels associated with the Indian Ocean dipole event.
+Likewise, stations in the western Indian Ocean experienced a substantial increase in threshold exceedances related to high mean sea levels associated with the IOD event.
 In general, the changes in minor threshold exceedances highlight the importance of large-scale mean sea level anomalies for producing extremes.

 g.
 Surface Currents—R. Lumpkin and G. Goni